danharkins/hpke-wrap/README.md

 # hpke-wrap

-Implementation of Hybrid Public Key Encryption (draft-irtf-cfrg-hpke-07)
+Implementation of Hybrid Public Key Encryption (draft-irtf-cfrg-hpke-08)

-  Note: all modes are supported but only KEMs with NIST curves, also supports AES-SIV
+  Also supports compact representation for the NIST curves in the form of additional KEMs-- 19 for p256, 20 for p384, and 21 for p521-- as well as AES-SIV as an AEAD.

-        as an AEAD even though that's not part of the draft.
+  Note: all modes are supported but only KEMs with NIST curves.

   This distribution requires OpenSSL.
 Hand-edit the Makefile to point to the right location.